 Offers child welfare agency leaders, managers, and implementation teams a step-by-step process for developing a comprehensive implementation plan and identifying capacity-building strategies.

 Presents information from three national leaders in implementation science who share the implementation strategies they have used as well as their successes, challenges, and lessons learned.
 A free login is required to access this information.

-Implementing Evidence-Based Practices Within Systems of Care
+Implementing Evidence Based Practice Within Wraparound and Systems of Care

 Strategies to Stage and Scale Up Implementation in Child Welfare Systems [Webinar]

 Capacity Building Center for States (2016)

 Explores the application of implementation science principles to decisions about staging and scaling new programs and practices that have not been implemented statewide.
 This webinar examines the elements needed to scale effectively, and representatives from various States provide insights from their experiences with staged implementation approaches.
 Registration is required to access this resource.